tokenika/tokenika.github.io/WarsawBlock.md

   * Rare combination of the top talents in the crypto-space, entrepreneurial skills, and strong financial backing

     We have Dan Larimer and Ian Grigg as the main source of brain power.
-We have Brendan Blumer as CEO, a young yet very experienced and successful entrepreneur.
+We have Brendan Blumer as CEO, a young yet very experienced and already successful entrepreneur.
 And we have powerful investors like Brook Pierce and Bo Shen from Fenbushi Capital (the same which was an early investor in ETH) financially backing it, with Pierce even personally engaged in promoting EOS.

     So even if it ends badly, we are in a good company.